brandoncalia/Ranked-Pref-Sim/README.md

 We ran 127 real elections and collected the following data:

+However, filtering by only larger political elections (> 2500 voters) yields the following:

 **Note**: on Preflib, some ballot files contain ties marked with curly braces.
 For example, {3,5} would denote a tie between candidates 3 and 5.
 This is an issue, since the counting methods require a strict ordering.
 We choose to discard tied candidates, considering them "illegible" ballots.
 Some ballots contain large sets of entries for {1,2}, which is clearly *not* a candidate tie since it appears everywhere on multiple ballots in multiple elections.
 These entries were simply discarded.